castep-docs/workshop/docs/workshop/03_geometry.md

 So far you've used the local density approximation (LDA) for the exchange-correlation functional in this exercise.
 Repeat your calculation with the `PBE` exchange-correlation functional (a popular GGA):

 * ``xc_functional : PBE``
-* You may also want to consider a hybrid functional such as `HSE06` or the meta-GGA `RSCAN`
+* You may also want to consider a hybrid functional such as `HSE06` (though if you do this you will want to [use norm-conserving pseudopotentials](../documentation/Pseudopotentials/overview.md)) or the meta-GGA `RSCAN`

 #### B. More Precise Structural Optimisations